 Final Tips on Visiting Japan in Spring

-Having read all of the above, some of you may be thinking you might want to skip the cherry blossoms (and Golden Week) in favor of less crowds.
+Having read all of the above, some of you may be thinking you might want to skip the cherry blossoms (and Golden Week) in favor of fewer crowds.

 Summer in Japan

 Summer in Japan lasts from about June to mid-September, depending on the location.
-Summers are hot and humid, with temperatures ranging from approximately 70 to 90 °F.
+Summers are hot and humid, with temperatures ranging from approximately 70 to 90 °F (21 to 32 °C).

 July and August are typically the hottest and most humid times of year, and can be uncomfortable for sightseeing if you are averse to humidity.
 But despite (or perhaps because of) the torrid climate, summer can also be one of the liveliest times to be in Japan.

-Japan has more festivals (matsuri) than almost any other country in the world, and Japanese festivals – in all their color, tradition, and exuberance – are often spectacular.
+Japan has more festivals than almost any other country in the world, and Japanese matsuri – in all their color, tradition, and exuberance – are often spectacular.

 In addition to matsuri, summer is also renowned for its extraordinary fireworks extravaganzas.
 Hanabi (fireworks) are taken seriously in Japan, and going to a hanabi taikai is both entertaining and quite culturally immersive.
 Tokyo’s Sumida River Fireworks are especially famous, but throughout the summer fireworks displays take place all around the country.